-1 2 3 4 5 17.03 Fire extinguishers shall be serviced / tested / replaced as required.
+Race categoi ory 1 2 3 4 5 LPG lockers shall be used only for the purpose of housing gas equipment and shall be marked accordingly.
+X X X X X 16.20 Internal stowage.
+In the event of a knockdown or inversion to 180 degrees, all fridge/freezer lids, locker tops, cabin soles, bunk tops, engine cabinetry etc. should have a secure fastening so that they remain in place.
+X X R R R 17.0 Safety systems and equipment: firefighting, lifesaving, safety rails, anchors, drogues, grab bag, first-aid Firefighting 17.01 Fire extinguishers, at least three, readily accessible and visible in suitable and different parts of the boat.
+Total weight of all three, if dry powder, not less than 5kg.
+X X 17.02 Fire extinguishers, at least two, readily accessible and visible in suitable and different parts of the boat.
+Total weight if dry powder, not less than 4kg.
+X X X 17.03 Fire extinguishers shall be serviced/tested/replaced as required.
 X X X X X 17.04 Fire blanket readily accessible to galley.
-Dry powder extinguishers type ABE or BE or fire blankets are recommended as the most suitable for dealing with galley fires and one should be kept near the stove.
-X X Х R R Foam or any dry powder fire extinguishers are suitable for engine fires.
-A nine litre foam or 2.5kg dry powder fire extinguisher should be kept in a suitable position near the engine.
-Different types of fire extinguishers require different service procedures.
+X X X R R Note: Dry powder extinguishers type ABE or BE or fire blankets are recommended as the most suitable for dealing with galley fires and one should be kept near the stove.
+Foam or any dry powder fire extinguishers are suitable for engine fires.
+A 9I foam or 2.5kg dry powder fire extinguisher should be kept in a suitable position near the engine.

+Race category 1 2 3 4 5 Different types of fire extinguishers require different service procedures.
 Refer to manufacturers' specifications.
 HALON or BCF are acceptable but cannot be recharged or refilled after use.
-CO 2 (carbon dioxide) extinguishers must not to be carried in any place on board where leakage could allow the gas to enter accommodation spaces.
-LIFEJACKETS (see SR Appendix 4) 17.05 Lifejackets, one for each crew.
+CO (carbon dioxide) extinguishers must not to be carried in any place on board where leakage could allow the gas to enter accommodation spaces.
+Lifejackets (see SR Appendix 4) $X \mid X \mid X \mid X \mid X$ 17.05 Lifejackets, one for each crew.
 The name of the yacht or owner shall be labelled on each lifejacket.
-Each lifejacket must supply at least 150 newtons of buoyancy.
-X X X R R An attached light is required.
-X X X A splashguard/spray hood is recommended.
-R R NZS 5823:2005.
-Type 402 or its equivalent. Х R Must supply 71 newtons of buoyancy.
-A lifejacket of at least 50 newtons of buoyancy. x
+Each lifejacket must supply at least 150N of buoyancy. $X \mid X \mid X$ An attached light is required.
+A splashquard/spray hood is recommended.
+R R

+Must supply 71N of buoyancy.

+NZS 5823:2005.
+Type 402 or its equivalent.

+A lifejacket of at least 50N of buoyancy.